Villanova, Oklahoma State, LSU reach Advocare semifinals

 The Wildcats outrebounded Canisius 51-24.

-Oklahoma State and No. 19 LSU joined Villanova in Friday's semifinals.
-No. 14 Florida State and UAB played later Thursday for the other spot.
+Oklahoma State, No. 14 Florida State and No. 19 LSU joined Villanova in Friday's semifinals.

 Phil Booth also scored 15 points for the Wildcats (3-2).
 They will play Oklahoma State, which beat Memphis 84-64.